 With an interdisciplinary focus, a physical location and conceptual freedom for artists to experiment, IAO is rich soil for growth.
 Artists, creatives, and individuals have the power to come together to create lasting community changes.
 IAO is that space.

-IAO is led by Laurence Myers Reese (né Laura), Executive Director.
-Reese joined IAO March of 2016 after a year long search for a director.
+IAO is led by Executive Director, Laurence Myers Reese (né Laura).
+Reese joined IAO in March of 2016 after a year long search.
 Reese is an active member of Oklahoma’s artistic community and has been recognized for his leadership in arts administration.
-Before joining IAO, Reese served as programs coordinator for the Oklahoma Visual Arts Coalition (OVAC), where he oversaw education, exhibitions and other efforts to support artist statewide.
+Before joining IAO, Reese served as programs coordinator for the Oklahoma Visual Arts Coalition (OVAC), where he oversaw grant-making, education, exhibitions and other efforts to support artist statewide.

-Reese received his undergraduate degree in fine art from the University of Oklahoma in 2012 and has since curated exhibitions throughout the state.
-He is a graduate of the Oklahoma Arts Council’s Leadership Arts, the Mid America Arts Alliance’s Artist INC and recently completed OVAC’s regional Art Writing and Curatorial Fellowship.
+Reese received his undergraduate degree in fine art from the University of Oklahoma in 2012.
+He is a recent fellow in the triennial, regional OVAC Art Writing and Curatorial Fellowship.
 Reese has organized exhibitions for the Norman Arts Council, Living Arts of Tulsa, Academia Non Grata (Estonia) and the Urban Land Institute, among others.
-He is an active member of the arts community, locally and regionally, and serves as board vice president of the FRINGE Women’s Art Organization and president of the Oklahoma Printmaking Network.

 BOARD OF DIRECTORS